Ranked: the 63 GREATEST chocolate bars of all time

 razorpix/Alamy Stock Photo

-The type of bar to divide a crowd, you either love or hate the Bounty.
-The sweet coconut-centred bar was first introduced to UK and Canadian markets in 1951, and has gone on to become a global success.
-It’s fairly similar to a Hershey's Mounds or Almond Joy bar, and is no longer sold in the US domestically.
-A few flavour combinations have launched over the years, including a Cherry option in Australia, which was available from 2006 to 2013.
+It's fair to say people either love or hate the Bounty.
+The sweet, coconut-centred bar was first introduced to UK and Canadian markets in 1951 and has gone on to become a global success.
+It’s similar to a Hershey's Mounds or Almond Joy bar and is no longer sold in the US domestically.
+A few flavour combinations have launched over the years, including a cherry option in Australia, which was available from 2006 to 2013.

 <p>Photo_Pix/Shutterstock</p>